A chronically itchy clitoris is a sign of a more serious problem.

 How Lichen Sclerosus Cause Itchy Clitoris.

-The itching on the clitoris can be caused by a fungus called lichen sclerosus.
+The itching on the clitoris can be caused by an autoimmune-induced disease called lichen sclerosus.

 It is more common in women but you can find it on the genitals of men.